 Saying that my abstract class is a God object simply because of its size proves nothing except that you can count, but that you either cannot read or cannot understand what you read.
 My abstract class does not exhibit the characteristics or symptoms of a God class as described in that article, so your accusation is without substance.
 It may have 9,000 lines, but that includes blank lines and comments.
 These are split across 254 methods, so that gives an average of about 35 lines per method.
 These methods can be categorised as follows:

 One of the characteristics or symptoms of a true God class is that if the application expands then the God class expands with it.
 The application cannot be expanded without amending the God class.
-This situation does not exist my framework.
-In the past 10 years my enterprise application has expanded from 35 database tables to over 350, and as my so-called God class does not contain any references to any tables it is totally unaffected by the number of tables.
+This situation simply does not exist my framework.
+In the past 10 years my enterprise application has expanded from 35 database tables to over 400, and as my so-called God class does not contain any references to any tables it is totally unaffected by their number.
 When I add a new table to my application all I do is create a new table class which inherits from, not expands that so-called God class.
 I then create as many user transactions as I want from my library of Transaction Patterns, each of which will reference that table class using generic methods which were defined in that so-called God class.
 Did you read that?
 Each new table class inherits from the so-called God class, it does not cause it to expand in the slightest.
 So if that class does not expand when the application expands it does not suffer the symptoms of a God class, therefore it does not deserve to be called one.